Kontakter/iTunesLoader/README.markdown

 Installation
 ------------

-First yuou need to upload command line version of X Lossless Decoder.
+First you need to upload command line version of X Lossless Decoder.
 You can find it [here](http://tmkk.pv.land.to/xld/index_e.html).
 Don't forget to add it to your PATH variable.

-Also you need to install python library of [audiotools](http://audiotools.sourceforge.net/) It is required for process cue sheets.
+Also you neeg ffmpeg and cuetools.
+You download it with [mac ports](http://guide.macports.org/)

 Usage
 -----